 While Dykstra concentrated much of his administrative efforts into improving equity at Mason, he took a somewhat oppositional stance towards another issue of great concern to the university—student housing.
 Despite transitioning to an independent university in 1972, the school had never constructed on-campus housing for its student body.
 Dykstra advocated for keeping housing to a minimum, suggesting that while it was necessary to have some type of housing, student dormitories were the least preferred method of accomplishing that due to the cost and the impact on school culture. [v] Despite his reservations, on-campus student dormitories were a priority to many administrators and students alike, and the first student apartments began to be constructed near the end of Dykstra’s tenure.

-In April 1977, after only four years as president, Dykstra retired without advanced official notice.
-Robert C. Krug, then the Vice President of Academic Affairs, was quickly appointed as acting president of the university to fill Dykstra’s unexpectedly empty shoes.
+In April 1977, after four years as president, Dykstra left George Mason University.
+Robert C. Krug, then the Vice President of Academic Affairs, was quickly appointed as acting president of the university to fill Dykstra’s empty shoes.
 He would go on to be GMU’s third president for one year, with a much longer-serving president following in his and Dykstra’s footsteps.

 [i] “Office of the President Report,” December 9, 1975, George Mason University Office of the President records, R0019, series 4, 2.10, Special Collections Research Center, George Mason University Libraries.